tonypeng1/llamaindex/README.md

 1. **Document Loading & Parsing**: Loads PDF documents and splits them into manageable chunks using sentence-based splitting with configurable chunk sizes and overlaps
 2. **Dual Storage Architecture**: Stores document embeddings in Milvus (vector database) and document metadata in MongoDB for efficient hybrid retrieval
-3. **Multi-Tool Query System**: Routes queries to specialized tools based on query characteristics:
+3. **Multi-Tool Query System**: Routes queries to specialized tools based on query characteristics
-   - **Summary Tool**: For high-level document overviews and table of contents generation
-   - **Keyphrase Tool**: For specific factual queries using BM25 keyword extraction combined with semantic search
-   - **Page Filter Tool**: For queries targeting specific page numbers or ranges
 4. **Sub-Question Decomposition**: Breaks down complex queries into simpler sub-questions that are routed to appropriate tools
 5. **Advanced Re-ranking**: Uses ColBERT neural re-ranking to improve retrieval quality